A Botswana Safari

 • 2

-By and large there are two kinds of accommodation in Botswana.
-Luxury camps and lodges, which are often very exclusive and on private wildlife concessions.
+By and large there are two kinds of accommodations in Botswana.
+There are luxury camps and lodges, which are often very exclusive and on private wildlife concessions.
 Needless to say these are normally very expensive.
 Or, there’s bringing your own tent and camping.
-Other than camping there’s little genuine organized budget accommodation in the vicinity of any of the parks or reserves.
+Other than camping there’s little genuine organized budget accommodations in the vicinity of any of the parks or reserves.

 • 3

-Botswana is a vast and sparsely populated country, and almost all of the safari accommodation is in remote wilderness areas that take time and cash to reach.
+Botswana is a vast and sparsely populated country, and almost all of the safari accommodations are in remote wilderness areas that take time and cash to reach.
 The Okavango Delta, one of the great natural wonders of Africa, is an especially complicated area to visit on any kind of restricted budget.
-Although there’s affordable accommodation in towns like Maun, you won’t easily be able to stay there and visit the nearby Okavango Delta.
+Although there are affordable accommodations in towns like Maun, you won’t easily be able to stay there and visit the nearby Okavango Delta.

 • 4